-President – CHI St. Luke's Health Brazosport
+CEO, CHI St. Luke's Health–Brazosport

 Al began his healthcare career at Spohn Hospital in Corpus Christi, TX as a Registered Respiratory Therapist.
 In 1988, moved to Bryan, where he spent the next 16 years at St. Joseph Regional Hospital, and was promoted to Vice President of Professional Services.
 In 2004, Al moved to Lake Jackson, serving as chief operations officer and then CEO since mid-2012.

-At Brazosport, Al is responsible for the overall direction of the facility, and works with the Brazosport Advisory Board and the Senior Leadership Team to implement strategic improvements to quality and safety for the patients served; to recruit and retain the appropriate mix of physicians based on community need, and to ensure the provision of services that meet quality standards for clinical outcomes and customer service.
+At Brazosport, Al is responsible for the overall direction of the facility, and works with the Brazosport Advisory Board and the Senior Leadership Team to implement strategic improvements to quality and safety for the patients served, to recruit and retain the appropriate mix of physicians based on community need, and to ensure the provision of services that meet quality standards for clinical outcomes and customer service.

-President & CEO – CHI St. Joseph Health
+Market President, CHI St. Joseph Health

 Rick D. Napper serves as Market President of St. Joseph Health in Bryan, Texas since November 2, 2015.
 Rick joined us from CHI Memorial Healthcare System, where he served as President of Memorial Hospital and Chief Operating Officer for the system in Chattanooga, TN.
 While there, Rick played an instrumental role in the integration of Memorial into the CHI system.
 In addition, he brings 19 years of experience in healthcare administration with operational acumen and accomplishments in the areas of clinical, quality and financial operations, new business development, employee and physician relations, and staff development.